 I love Paris in the fall.
-I particularly love the City of Lights in October, but as the rest of the song goes, “I love Paris every moment of the year.”
-It really is such a magical city with outdoor cafes, cobblestone streets, beautiful architecture and endless things to do.
+I particularly love the City of Light in October, but as the rest of the song goes, “I love Paris every moment of the year.”
+It really is such a magical city with outdoor cafes, cobblestone streets, beautiful architecture, world famous museums and endless things to do.

 *This post contains affiliate links that help me run this site at no cost to you.
 Thank you for your support!*

 When to Visit: Paris in the Fall Travel Tips

 Fall is the perfect time to travel, and Paris is no exception.
 I’m lucky to have been to Paris five times in September or October.
 There are fewer tourists in Paris in the fall than the crowded summer months.
 From public transportation to walking along the Seine, you’ll appreciate the city with a few less people.

 September is still quite busy.
 There’s a certain energy in the city in September after Parisians have returned from their summer holidays (the seaside town of Biarritz is a popular destination).
 Have you seen the meme/reel where Europeans are all out of office for the month of August?
 It’s not an exaggeration.

 “Rentrée” is the “re-entry” of the locals into the city after summer vacation.
 After living in Naples, Italians also have this annual sentiment.
 An Italian described September to me as being refreshed and ready to begin again.
 He was, of course, gesticulating and had the most emphatic expression, like he was experiencing a third quarter New Year.
 I don’t know if the French are quite as passionate, but the feeling is still palpable.

 Even though there are fewer tourists, I would still recommend making reservations at restaurants and booking museums in advance.
 Travel is more popular than ever and it feel like there is no shoulder season anymore.